ibm-cloud-docs/secrets-manager/custom-credentials.md

 {: codeblock}
 {: curl}

-## Creating a custom credentials secret using Terraform
+## Creating a custom credentials secret by using Terraform
 {: #custom-credentials-secret-terraform}
 {: terraform}

 You can create custom credentials secrets programmatically by using Terraform for {{site.data.keyword.secrets-manager_short}}.
 The following example shows a configuration that you can use to create a custom credentials secret.

-Creating custom credentials secrets is an asynchronous process that can potentially take a long time depending on the use-case, therefore when planning to use Terraform potential delays should be taken into account.
+Creating custom credentials secrets is an asynchronous process that can potentially take a long time depending on the use-case, therefore when planning to use Terraform potential delays should be considered.
 {: note}

 ```terraform